If you are facing any legal proceedings, you should know the answer to this question: What is proof beyond a reasonable doubt?

 What Criteria Should You Seek in a Criminal Defense Lawyer?

-A criminal defense lawyer serves a critical role: to secure the most favorable possible outcome to your case.
-Depending on the case, you may seek dismissal of charges or a ruling of not guilty.
+A criminal defense lawyer serves a critical role: to fight for the most favorable possible outcome to your case.
+Depending on the case, you may seek a reduction or dismissal of charges or a ruling of not guilty.
 In other cases, the best outcome may be a favorable plea deal.
-You trust your lawyer to fight for you.
+You can trust your lawyer from our firm to fight for you.

 When you’re looking for a lawyer, you may seek one who: